nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 4.m.b. `updatetimelimit` - update your watch time limit

-The `updatetimelimit` command updates your current watch time limit.
+The `updatetimelimit` command updates your daily watch time limit.

  Format:
   `updatetimelimit <DURATION LIMIT> `

   Example of usage:
   Let's say you want to set your daily watch time limit to 120 minutes, or 2 hours.
-If you have not set your watch time limit yet, your application will look like this on startup: <br>
+If you have not set your watch time limit yet, your application will look like this on startup: <br><br>
   <img src = "images/updatetimelimitbefore.PNG" width = "600"> <br> &nbsp;

   Note the prompt above the red line, which signals to the user that the time limit has not been set yet.